This exhibition explores printed propaganda textiles over more than two centuries, from the French Revolution to Brexit.

 In place of a permanent display, the Fashion and Textile Museum hosts a diverse programme of temporary exhibitions, displaying a broad range of innovative fashion and textiles from designers and makers around the world.

-On arrival: Please ensure you arrive within 20 minutes of your chosen entry time.
+On arrival: Please ensure you arrive within the first 20 minutes of your chosen entry time, for example if your ticket is for 11am please arrive between 11.00 and 11.20am.
+Please do not arrive early as you will be refused entry.
+There is no waiting area in the museum.
 Upon entry, please present your ticket(s) on your device or a note of your booking reference number.